Snoopy moves in with the Teletubbies at DHX Media

 Iconix was also looking to sell its Strawberry Shortcake brand, which is based on a character that rose to fame in the 1980s as a doll for young girls, Reuters reported in January.

-DHX Media, which owns rights to popular children's television shows, said the deal would be 6 percent to 10 percent accretive to earnings per share, on a pro forma basis.
+DHX Media said the deal would be 6 percent to 10 percent accretive to earnings per share, on a pro forma basis.

-DHX said it also expects to realize annual cost synergies of CUS$5 million (US$3.65 million) within the first year post-closing and CUS$25 million within the first five years.
+Jefferies LLC is acting as lead financial adviser to DHX.
+Canaccord Genuity, RBC Capital Markets and Deutsche Bank served as financial advisers.

+Bryan Cave, Andrews Kurth & Kenyon, Stikeman Elliott, Stewart McKelvey, and Troutman Sanders provided legal counsel.

 (US$1 = 1.37 Canadian dollars)